naveenippili/productive-you/README.md

 * The extension should start running

 ####TODO:
-* Find all the events on which the activeTabUrl needs to be updated
-* Check if the currentWindow is in focus or not while updating the timeSpent
-* Reset the timeMap everyday at some time
+* Disable timer when chrome is out of focus
-* Store the data using the chrome.storage api
+* Store the tracking data using the chrome.storage api like
+    * timeMap
+    * lastRefreshTime
-* Persist user preferences
+* Persist user preferences like
+    * timeToRefresh